Board Committees

 Primary Role

-The Sustainability Committee is responsible for developing and overseeing the Group’s sustainability strategy, policies and objectives.
-The Sustainability Committee supports the Board’s climate responsibility and oversees the Group’s climate change strategy, to ensure climate issues are being effectively considered and managed, and reports its findings and recommendations to the Board.
+The Sustainability Committee also supports the Board’s oversight of climate change matters, and oversees the implementation of the Group’s climate change strategy.
+The Sustainability Committee ensures climate issues are being effectively considered and managed, and reports its findings and recommendations to the Board.

 Members